Hui-Sze/sales-powerbi-report/README.md

 Ship Mode- Shipping mode of product purchased by customer

 Customer ID- Each customer unique id

-Customer Name- Name of customer that order a product Segment- Customer Segment
+Customer Name- Name of customer that order a product

+Segment- Customer Segment

 Country- Customer residence Country

 City - Customer residence City

 State- Customer residence State

 Postal Code- Customer postal code

-Region- Region of the Country where the Customer Reside Product ID- Unique Product Identify
+Region- Region of the Country where the Customer Resident

+Product ID- Unique Product Identify

 Category- Product Category in the store

 Sub-Category- Product Subcategory in the Store

-Product Name - Name of each product in the store Sales- Sales of the product
+Product Name - Name of each product in the store

+Sales- Sales of the product

 Quantity- Quantity of product sold

 Discount- Discount giving to customer

 Profit- Profit/Loss incurred

 ## Aim